iAlan02/katacoda-scenarios/gitlab-101/get-started/finish.md

-You now know how to clone a repo!
+You now know how to start a git working tree!